Sleep in horses: The underestimated need for rest

 How do horses sleep - standing up or lying down?

-Horsescan sleep both standing up and lying down.
-They can experience light resting phases and non-REM sleep when standing up, as their joints assume a "resting position".
-For the important REM sleep, however, horses must lie down, as their muscles relax completely.
+Horses can rest both standing up and lying down.
+Light resting phases and non-REM sleep can take place standing up, as their joints are stabilized by a "resting position".
+However, for the important REM sleep, which is essential for complete recovery, horses must lie down, as their muscles relax completely during this phase.

 What is narcolepsy and pseudo-narcolepsy in horses?

 Narcolepsy is a rare neurological disorder in which horses suddenly fall asleep.
-Pseudo-narcolepsy, on the other hand, is often triggered by a lack of sleep.
-In this case, horses show similar symptoms to those of true narcolepsy, although there is no neurological disorder.
-Pseudo-narcolepsy often occurs when horses do not get enough REM sleep and therefore suddenly "drift off" during the day due to exhaustion.
+Pseudo-narcolepsy, on the other hand, is triggered by a lack of sleep.
+The symptoms are similar to those of true narcolepsy, although there is no neurological disorder.
+Pseudo-narcolepsy often occurs when horses get too little REM sleep and suddenly "drift off" during the day due to exhaustion.

 What can I do if I have pseudo-narcolepsy or REM sleep deprivation?